 Kittens will soil their nest box daily, so line it with washable or disposable bedding, such as newspaper or towels.

-Keep your kitten warm by using a heating pad on one side of the nest box only, so that the kitten can move away if they get too warm—it is important to keep the pad at a low setting
+Keep your kitten warm by using a heating pad ONLY SET ON LOW! on one side of the nest box only, so that the kitten can move away if they get too warm—it is important to keep the pad at a low setting

 Until kittens are three weeks old they need help urinating and defecating—after every feeding use a damp, slightly rough terrycloth washcloth to stimulate their anus and urinary openings